Configure Agents

 ias auth status # Check authentication state

-ias worker logs # View recent agent outputNext step: With agents running, you are ready to create goals and start building.
+ias logs # View recent agent outputNext step: With agents running, you are ready to create goals and start building.

 Install and Bootstrap